stevegsax/intake-document/README.md

 # intake-document

 A Python application to convert documents into markdown format using the OCR capabilities provided by [Mistral.ai](https://mistral.ai/).

 ## Features

-- Uses Mistral.ai's OCR API to analyze document content
+- Uses Mistral.ai's OCR API to analyze document content and convert into markdown
-- Processes document in `batch` mode to save cost
+- Processes document using Mistral `batch` mode to save cost
 - Uploads documents to Mistral as a separate step
 - Maintains document structure and hierarchy
 - Preserves formatting including: